Victoriaolu/alx-react/0x03-React_component/README.md

 All your files will be interpreted/compiled on Ubuntu 18.04 LTS using node 12.x.x and npm 6.x.x Allowed editors: vi, vim, emacs, Visual Studio Code All your files should end with a new line
-A README.md file, at the root of the folder of the project, is mandatory
+A README.md file, at the root of the folder of the project, is mandatory.